Updated February 5, 2021

 - Neighborhoods with a commercial area

 - 70’s and 80’s neighborhoods with large lots

 - 90’s neighborhoods

 - Historic districts

 What’s it like to live in Chapel Hill?

-Chapel Hill NC is a town built around the University of North Carolina and is called a university town but it is much more than that.
-It is an international eco friendly town filled with good restaurants,coffee shops, music,parks and trails and interesting things to do.
+Chapel Hill, North Carolina is a town built around the University of North Carolina.
+It’s a university town but it is much more than that.
+It is an international eco-friendly town filled with good restaurants, coffee shops, music, parks, trails and interesting things to do.

 Take a drive down Chapel Hills main street, Franklin Street, with me and see how the town transitions into Carrboro.